-They have three marked paddling routes around Bear Island, aroound Huggins Island, and to Trout Channel, plus an easily visible route to the Bear Island Beach.
+They have three marked paddling routes around Bear Island and Huggins Island, to Trout Channel, plus an easily visible route to the Bear Island Beach.

-You can bring your own kayak or rent one from them to use the trails.
+You can bring your own kayak or rent one on site to use the trails.

-Unfortunately, this park suffered from the effects of Hurricane Florence (September 2018).
+Unfortunately, this park suffered from the effects of Hurricane Florence (in September 2018).
 At the time of writing this, Bear Island has no bathrooms or water- so you’ll want to take care of that before you set out on your water hike.

 To get current information about the park’s amenities, visit the North Carolina State Parks site.

 We did not see any wildlife on our short walk, but did hear a lot of birds and cicadas.